 - Laennec was the first to lecture on and coin the term mélanose (from the Greek for black) in 1804 and published findings in 1806 [1806;II;24-26].
 He differentiated melanoma from black tuberculose lesions or carbon deposits in the lung and recognized that melanotic lesions in the lungs were the result of metastatic melanoma.

-- Dupuytren took exception to Laennec’s work as it gave insufficient credit to himself leading to a bitter series of articles over the original ‘discovery‘ of melanoma Dupuytron [1804;II;13-24]
+- Dupuytren took exception to Laennec’s work as it gave insufficient credit to himself leading to a bitter series of articles over the original ‘discovery‘ of melanoma Dupuytren [1804;II;13-24]

 - Laennec RTH.
 Propositions sur la doctrine d’Hippocrate, relativement à la médecine pratique.
 1804

 - Laennec RTH.
 De l’auscultation médiate, ou, Traité du diagnostic des maladies des poumons et du coeur, fondé principalement sur ce nouveau moyen d’exploration.
 1819 [Tome II] [English Translation A treatise on the diseases of the chest and on mediate auscultation, John Forbes 1821]

 - Laennec RTH.
 Traité de l’auscultation médiate : et des maladies des poumons et du coeur.
-[Tome I] [Tome II] [Tome III].
+[Tome II] [Tome III].
 Paris: Chaudé.
 1826

 - Denkler K, Johnson J. A Lost Piece of Melanoma History.
 Plastic and Reconstructive Surgery.
 1999;104:2149–2153